 Flappy Bird's dead, but you can still download and install the game to an iPhone or Android smartphone.
 There are several methods, some of them difficult, some expensive, but we cover all the ways you can download and install Flappy Bird - even though it's been deleted from the app stores - in this tutorial.
-Updated 13 March 2014 with rumours that Flappy Bird could be making a comeback
+Updated 16 May 2014 with reports that Flappy Bird 2 is on its way in August

 Play Flappy Bird now, in your web browser